 - Xerxes' army uses elephants against the Spartans in 300, but they fall to their deaths off a cliff.
 Keeping in line with the "exotic nature" of this trope, the Persians also have a War Rhinoceros.

-- Used in Lord of the Rings, as in the books. (see Literature) They have eight tusks (four of them were small).
+- Used in Lord of the Rings, as in the books. (see Literature) They have eight tusks (four of them were small), and are even bigger than in the books.

 - In The Adventures of Baron Munchausen the Grand Turk uses elephants to propel his War Machines.
 The Baron gets them to back off with the strategic use of mice.